szermatt/mistty/docs/source/faq.rst

      To fix this issue, you can do any one of the following:

-     - Connect using TRAMP, as described in :ref:`tramp`.
+     - Connect using TRAMP, as described in :ref:`remote_shells`.
 TRAMP takes care of setting all necessary environment variables.

      - Add the definition of :code:`eterm-color` to all hosts you